Ralph-Lee/blog/msdn-channel-9-ios-app-utterly-broken.md

 ### Black-Hole Blank Pages

 I tapped into Featured, and get a blank screen.
 There was no way to go back.
 The user must now force quit the app.
 The same blank screen + force quit scenario applies to 70% of those menu options.

-What an magnificent fail.
+What a magnificent fail.

 <img src="http://i.imgur.com/H2DNl5cl.jpg" />